 Cascade uses a microwave assisted extraction (MAE) procedure (EPA 3546) followed by a GC/ECD analytical method (EPA 8082) to quantify PCBs in water and solid matrices.
 The MAE technique requires significantly less volume of solvent and is much faster than other extraction techniques, such as soxhlet extraction.
 Together, the MAE and GC/ECD analytical program provides a very fast, accurate and fully defensible analytical data set data for the sampling team to rely on for making sound decisions about the site’s activities.

-Perfluoroalkyl Substances (PFAs) – Only Lab in the USA Setup for Onsite Analyses
+Poly and Perfluoroalkyl Substances (PFAs) – Only Lab in the USA Setup for Onsite Analyses

 Semi-Volatile Organic Compounds (SVOCs) EPA Methods 3546/8270

 Cascade uses a microwave assisted extraction (MAE) procedure (EPA 3546) followed by a GC/MS analytical method (EPA 8270) to quantify SVOCs in solid matrices.
 Cascade’s program is geared towards the polycyclic aromatic hydrocarbons (PAHs) that are present in many of the heavier fuels and waste byproducts of the manufactured gas processes.
+Cascade is currently NELAP accredited for this method.